jjcarrier/vicon/README.md

 [![CI](https://github.com/jjcarrier/vicon/actions/workflows/ci.yml/badge.svg)](https://github.com/jjcarrier/vicon/actions/workflows/ci.yml)

 > [!WARNING]
-> This repository is in an early release state and is subject to breaking
-> changes, faulty behavior, and/or incomplete functionality.
-Please use extra
+> First time users, please exercise caution.
+Experiment while the device
+> under test is under direct supervision to prevent possible harm.
+>
-> caution while in this state.
-There is no guarantee that the functionality
+> There is no guarantee that the functionality currently provided will remain
-> currently provided will remain compatible/available in future revisions.
-With
+> compatible/available in future revisions.
+A best effort notification system
+> is in place to help make users aware of possible breaking changes.
+Use extra
+> caution during these events.
+>
-> that said, feedback/suggestions/bug reports are very much welcome and should
+> Feedback/suggestions/bug reports are very much welcome and should be issued via
-> be issued via a GitHub issue.
-It is highly recommended to review the issues
+> a GitHub issue.
+It is highly recommended to review the issues page prior to
-> page prior to use to understand any known issues with the tool so you may
+> use to understand any known issues with the tool so you may assess the risk of
-> assess the risk of using this while in this early release state.
+> using this while in this early release state.

 <!-- markdownlint-disable -->
 <p align="center">